No Girls Allowed: The Story of Murderous Mom Paula Marie Sims

 Although Robert had said he intended to call his attorney before Paula went with the officers, she, as yet, had not requested such but cops knew it wouldn’t be long before she did.

-Outside the police precinct, the news of the disappearance of Heather Sims was big news and especially so when reporters realized they were Loralei's parents.
+Outside the police precinct, the news of the disappearance of Heather Sims was big news and especially so when reporters realized the missing child's parents were Paula and Robert.
 While some prayed for the return of an abducted infant, others began keeping an eye out for the body of baby girl, certain the Sims had murdered a second child.

 They weren't wrong.

-On Wednesday, May 9, 1989, a fisherman had noticed a lone trash bag in a recreational park's bin and something called him to check it out.
+On Wednesday, May 9, 1989, a fisherman had noticed a lone trash bag in a recreational park's bin and something nagged at him to check it out.
 He was appalled when his mind finally understood what his eyes were seeing.

 Inside were the remains of Heather Lee Sims.